 This monthly program on second Sundays is aimed at bringing together the members of the Friends of Hawai‘i Volcanoes National Park to explore the park’s beautiful trails.
-This month
+This month’s

 This monthly program on second Sundays is aimed at bringing together the members of the Friends of Hawai‘i Volcanoes National Park to explore the park’s beautiful trails.
-This month we will explore the Pu’u Loa Petroglyphs.
-Participants will meet at the Kilauea Visitor’s Center and carpool to the trailhead.
+This month’s 2.5-mile round-trip walk explores Mauna Ulu.

-- Bring: Water, food, hat, sunscreen and rain gear.
-Be prepared for hot, dry, wet, windy weather conditions.
+- Be Prepared for hot, dry, wet, windy weather conditions and rocky terrain.